OntimizeWeb/docs/_docs/15-service.md

 ### Type of the response

-You must extend the behaviour of BaseServiceResponse.
+You can extend the behaviour of BaseServiceResponse.

 ```javascript
 import { BaseServiceResponse } from 'ontimize-web-ngx';